maxgav13/Student-s-t_regression/README.md

 \[Asside: In this document, we make use of the handy [viridis package](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) for our color paletes.\]

 So the difference is that a Student's t with a low *nu* will have notably heavier tails than the conventional Gaussian distribution.
-This difference is most notable as *nu* approaches 1.
-However, the difference can be subtle when looking at a plot.
+It’s easiest to see the difference when *nu* approaches 1.
+Even then, the difference can be subtle when looking at a plot.
 Another way is to compare how probable relatively extreme values are in a Student's t distribution relative to the Gaussian.
 For the sake of demonstration, here we'll compare Gauss with Student's t with a *nu* of 5.
 In the plot above, they are clearly different, but not shockingly so.
 However, that difference is very notable in the tails.

+Let’s look closer with our table.

 In the table, below, we compare the probability of a given Z score or lower within the Gaussian and a *nu* = 5 Student's t.
 In the rightmost column, we compare the probabilities in a ratio.